 Click through to find out what it takes to join the tiny group of elite business people who own the most valuable sports franchises in the United States.

 You’ll need to come up with $2 billion or so to invest.

-If you’re considering buying the Dallas Cowboys, be aware that Forbes reports the team is worth $4.8 billion after a 14 percent rise in value over the last year alone.
+If you’re considering buying the Dallas Cowboys, be aware that Forbes reports the team is worth $5 billion after a 4% rise in value year over year.
 To be fair, the Cowboys aren’t only the most valuable team in the NFL, but in all professional sports.
 On the other end of the spectrum are the lowly Bills, which you could scoop up for a paltry $1.6 billion.
 Those, of course, are extremes.
-The average value of all 32 NFL teams is $2.5 billion.
+The average value of all 32 NFL teams is about $2.5 billion.

 The team’s sticker price should be disposable income.